FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 ## Games Included in the Hana Cards Booklet
 ### 1. Babanuki (old maid)
 The game can be played by 2 or more players.
-The deck contains all 49 cards (including the joker).
+All 49 cards of the deck are used, including the joker.

 First decide the dealer in any method preferred.
 The dealer shuffles and deals one card at a time, starting with the person to his left, clockwise.
 When all the cards have been dealt, the number of cards in each player's hand will vary slightly; this is normal.